7 Best Places to Visit in November 2023

 You’ll be guided through archaeological sites, native bush and wetlands, and sacred cultural sites, while learning about the native language and folklore, and gaining fascinating insight into the ancestral history and ancient way of life for the Maori people.

-Wellington city also offers a 'Hidden Maori Treasures Cultural Walking Tour' where you can see the archaeological remains of a whare (house) in the Pa (village) site, get exclusive access to a non-public excavation site, and learn about eh Maori who lived in the Pa and how they arrived in Wellington.
+Wellington city also offers a 'Hidden Maori Treasures Cultural Walking Tour', where you can see the archaeological remains of a whare (house) in the Pa (village) site, get exclusive access to a non-public excavation site, and learn about the Maori who lived in the Pa and how they arrived in Wellington.

-Crossing to the west coast of the South Island, you’ll find some incredible Maori cultural experiences in Hokitika.
-Along the West Coast is Arahura Pa, a sacred Maori Reserve where you can find beautiful pounamu (greenstone), a prized treasure for the Maori.
+Here you can search for beautiful pounamu (greenstone), a prized treasure for the Maori.
 Pounamu carving is an ancient Maori tradition, and the local tribes are known as kaitiaki (guardians) of pounamu.

-Moving to the east coast to the coastal town of Kaikoura, you can join immersive, interactive tours offering intimate insights into the Maori culture of the region.
+In the eastern coastal town of Kaikoura, you can join immersive, interactive tours offering intimate insights into the Maori culture of the region.

 Venturing south to Christchurch and the Willowbank Wildlife Reserve, you’ll find Ko Tane, the South Island’s only Maori village experience.